martinsch/pgmlink/README.md

 (uncomment if necessary).

 ## Build instructions for mlpack:
-After installation of `libxml2-dev`, create a softlink to libxml in your `include` directory.
-If installed gobally, the approriate command is
+After installation of `libxml2-dev`, create a softlink to `libxml` in your `include` directory.
+If installed globally, the appropriate command is
 ```
 sudo ln -s /usr/include/libxml2/libxml /usr/include/
 ```